 When you talk to young children about GenAI, however, it can help to keep it simple.
 For example:

-“GenAI lets you use a computer to create all sorts of things, like words, pictures, cartoons, or even movies, without needing to tell the computer exactly what it should create.
+“GenAI lets you use a computer to create all sorts of things, like words, pictures, cartoons or even videos, without needing to tell the computer exactly what it should create.

 “And if you use a computer to draw a picture of a puppy, GenAI could help you draw a really good picture.
 With GenAI, you can ask the computer to create a picture of a purple puppy wearing clown shoes that can fly in the air with its big ears.
 And just like magic, the computer can create that cool picture.

-“The hard part with GenAI?
-Sometimes GenAI gives answers that are make-believe, just like bedtime stories.
+“The hard part with GenAI is that sometimes it gives answers that are make-believe, just like bedtime stories.
 So you need to be able to tell what’s real and what’s make-believe.

-Nine- to 12-year-olds are already using GenAI in apps, games and interactive toys.
-Using terms that your preteen understands, you can explain that GenAI and AI for kids is like the magical Book of Admittance in the Harry Potter series, or the self-writing book in the movie “The NeverEnding Story.”
+Kids 9 – 12 years of age are already using GenAI in apps, games and interactive toys.
+Using terms that your preteen understands, you can explain that GenAI and AI for kids are like the magical Book of Admittance in the Harry Potter series or the self-writing book in the movie “The NeverEnding Story.”

-When you talk to preteens about AI, you can dive deeper into some of the possible concerns.
+When you talk to preteens about AI, you can dive deeper into some of the potential concerns.
 For example:

 “Those magical books could write anything they wanted, although you might have to give them a hint or ask a question.
 Now imagine if those books could draw anything you told them to or make any kind of music you wanted to hear.